SystemsApproach/private5g/core.rst

 standardizing a full set of pairwise interfaces.\ [#]_ This suggests a well-understood implementation strategy.

-.. [#] Only the N2 and N3 interfaces that connect the Mobile Core UP
+.. [#] Only the N2 and N3 interfaces that connect the Mobile Core CP
-       and CP, respectively, to the RAN is prescribed by the 3GPP standard.
+       and UP, respectively, to the RAN are prescribed by the 3GPP standard.
 All other interfaces are defined by the implementation.